AgentMC/Sao19/Translate/En/Part2.md

 But there was something Ronye secretly wanted to ask Kirito.
 When watching the flight experiment in the morning, she suddenly felt the need to confirm or reject the idea that came into her mind.
 But since Kirito would flew away as soon as Cathedral staff takes their eyes off him — to shopping streets of Centoria or to some city or village somewhere in the Human World as he has already done when things got rough, she intended to catch him quickly at the end of this meeting.

-Training the incarnation, one may keep standing for a few hours with one foot on the top of a thin iron pole, but waiting for the end of this meeting with her back by the pillar was causing more impatience. _But as long as there’s Tsukigaki here, who is by its nature much calmer young dragon than Tiese’s Shimosaki, I won’t get tired of propping the pillar._
+Training the incarnation, one may keep standing for a few hours with one foot on the top of a thin iron pole, but waiting for the end of this meeting with her back by the pillar was causing more impatience. _But as long as there’s Tsukigake here, who is by its nature much calmer young dragon than Tiese’s Shimosaki, I won’t get tired of propping the pillar._

 While standing still listening to lively discussions, the baby snugly cuddled in her arms suddenly sneezed.